Introduction:

 My personal story:

 I have two stories from my life about sports.
-Both these stories have to do with crew/ rowing.
-So, I had been having surgeries off and on for my J-pouch throughout the year, and no one really knew exactly why I had to keep having surgery.
-Then, after one visit with my doctors at the Mayo Clinic, we had a breakthrough.
-We figured out that it was probably lifting weights that was causing my problems.
-So, my doctors put me on a restriction: no weights whatsoever, for the rest of my life.
+Both these stories have to do with crew/rowing.
+When I was in high school, I had been having surgeries off and on for my J-pouch throughout the year, and no one really knew exactly why I had to keep having surgery.
+Then, after one visit with my doctors at the Mayo Clinic, a sports doctor connected the problems I was having to weightlifting.
+Therefore, my doctors and I decided that I needed to stop lifting weights, forever.
 At first, I thought this was the end of the world.
 But it wasn't.
 I did some research and I realized there are a lot of exercises and things I could do with my body weight to still build muscle, so I was ok with the doctors' restrictions.
+That occurred over 10 years ago, and I have been regularly working out ever since with minimal problems.

-I also then went to a doctor at the Mayo Clinic and had him look at my stomach and he told me I could still row crew.
-This doctor had been a rower himself for an Ivy League college.
-I came back spoke with my coach and told him what my doctors had said but my coach would not let me participate if I could not lift weights.
-I called my parents and doctors and cleared it all up with the coach again but he later kicked me out of practice again after he had said I could come back.
-We went through the whole process again, cleared it all up and went back, and, once again, I was kicked out of practice.
+During this conversation, we decided, for the time being, I could keep rowing crew, as long as I did not lift weights.
+Upon my return to my high school, I pulled my coach aside to speak with him about my new restrictions.
+To my surprise, my coach would not let me participate if I could not lift weights.
+I called my parents and doctors and we cleared it all up with the coach again.
+However, at the next practice, he kicked me out again after he had said I could come back.
+We went through the whole process again, cleared it all up and I went back to practice, and, once again, I was kicked out.
 Finally, my parents and doctors had had enough.
-My mom called the Athletic Director and told him what was going on.
+My parents and I connected with the Athletic Director and told him the full story.
 The AD then called the Head of Schools and they were all furious and outraged that this was happening.
-Eventually, I had a meeting with the AD, the head crew coach, and two other crew coaches and we came up with a plan for me to do some body weight workouts that the crew coach gave me.
+Eventually, I had a meeting with the AD, the head crew coach, and two other crew coaches and we came up with a plan for me to do some body weight workouts that another coach gave me.
 We had finally solved this mess and I was able to return back to crew.
 But, unfortunately, later I was eventually forced to stop crew because of another stomach surgery.

 Moral of the story:

-First, you can always go talk to someone if a coach or anyone is treating you badly due to your health issue.
-A teacher or coach or anyone should not treat you differently just because of your illness.
+First, you can always go talk to someone if a coach or anyone is treating you unfairly due to your health issue.
+A teacher, coach or anyone else should not treat you differently just because of your illness.
 If this ever happens, you must go talk to another adult because that is not fair-- your health issue is out of your control.

 Reminder: